jamsamjam/jamsamjam/README.md

 I'm currently studying computer science at EPFL.
 I enjoy building things, solving problems, and learning new technologies.
-These days I'm passionate about app development... coming soon 👀

 Feel free to reach out to me via: